nllz/IRTF-HRPC/draft-political.md

 (4) because of the conditions in which we attend to them, different media have different social biases;
 (5) because of their technical and economic structure, different media have different content biases. {{Postman}}

-More recent scholars of Internet infrastructure and governance have also pointed out that Internet processes and protocols have become part and parcel of political processes and public policies: one only has to look at the IANA transition, the RFC on pervasive monitoring or global innovation policy for concrete examples {{DeNardis}}.
+More recent scholars of Internet infrastructure and governance have also pointed out that Internet processes and protocols have become part and parcel of political processes and public policies: one only has to look at the IANA transition, the RFC on pervasive monitoring[^3]{:ajs} or global innovation policy for concrete examples {{DeNardis}}.
 According to {{Abbate}}: "protocols are politics by other means".
-This emphasises the interest that are at play in the process of designing standards.
-Furthermore it is argued that protocols can never be understood without their contextual embeddedness, protocols do not exist solely by themselves but always are to be understood in a more complex context; the stack, hardware, state-interests and their impact on civil rights.
-Finally it is argued that protocols are political because they do impact the socio-technical ordering of reality.
-This lead Winner to conclude that: the reality of technological progress has too often been a scenario where the innovation has dictated change for society.
+This emphasises the interests that are at play in the process of designing standards.
+This position holds further that protocols can never be understood without their contextual embeddedness: protocols do not exist solely by themselves but always are to be understood in a more complex context -- the stack, hardware, or nation-state interests and their impact on civil rights.
+Finally, this view is that that protocols are political because they affect or sometimes effect the socio-technical ordering of reality.
+The latter observation leads Winner to conclude that the reality of technological progress has too often been a scenario where the innovation has dictated change for society.
 Those who had the power to introduce a new technology also had the power to create a consumer class  to  use  the  technology, ‘with new practices, relationships, and identities supplanting the old, ---and those who had the wherewithal to implement new technologies often molded society to match the needs of emerging technologies and organizations.’ {{Winner}}

+[^3]I have long felt that DeNardis's claim about RFC 7258 embodies a misunderstanding of the IETF's stance.
+P3 of sec 1 is pretty clear that the scope is carefully limited to a technical meaning of "attack".
+I think this sentence is therefore too glib.
+The IANA transition, on the other hand, really was a political thing, but it's politics _about_ protocols rather than protocols _as_ politics.
+I think the passage following the Abbate quote is on stronger ground.

 The need for a positioning
 ==========================

-With an increasing role of the Internet in the lives of citizens, the RFC producing community has a role, as an organization that is setting the standards for this infrastructure.
+It is indisputable that the Internet plays an increasing and increasingly important role in the lives of citizens.
+Those who produce interoperability standards for the Internet infrastructure are to some extent automatically implicated in that development.
 That said, the IETF is not the protocol police.
 It cannot, and should not, ordain what standards are to be used on the networks.
-The RFC producing community should not go outside of its mission to advocate for a specific use of protocols, that said, it should take into account the political aspect of its work and provide a structured approach for this, in both the process of standards development as well as the standards themselves.
+The RFC producing community should not go outside of its mission to advocate for a specific use of protocols.
+At the same time, it may be useful for those producing Internet standards to take into account the political aspects or implications of that work.
+Some structure for doing so may be helpful both to authors of standards documents and for the IETF.

 The risk of not doing doing this is threefold: (1) the IETF might make decisions which have a political impact that was not intended by the community, (2) other bodies or entities might make the decisions for the IETF because the IETF does not have an explicit stance, (3) other bodies that do take these issues into account might increase in importance on behest of the influence of the IETF.

 This does not mean the IETF does not have position on particular political issues.
-The policies for open and diverse participation {{RFC7706}}, the anti-harassment policy {{RFC7776}}, as well as the Guidelines for Privacy Considerations {{RFC6973}} are testament of this, but these are not a holistic, structured approach.
+The policies for open and diverse participation {{RFC7706}}, the anti-harassment policy {{RFC7776}}, as well as the Guidelines for Privacy Considerations {{RFC6973}} are testament of this.
+But these are all examples of positions about the IETF's work processes or product.
+What is absent is a way for IETF participants to evaluate their stance with respect to the wider implications of that IETF work.

 The way forward
 ===============